gayathrisravya9/gayathrisravya9/README.md

 - 👋 Hi, I’m @gayathrisravya9
 - 👀 I’m interested in exploring the world of coding
-- 🌱 I’m currently pursuing my Undergraduate course in Computer Science and Engineering in B.V.Raju Institute of Technology
+- 🌱 I’m currently pursuing my Undergraduate degree course in Computer Science and Engineering in B.V.Raju Institute of Technology

 <!---